oracle-livelabs/apex/apex-professional-hol14/using-themes-and-theme-styles.md

-# Using Themes and Theme Styles
+# Use Themes and Theme Styles

 ## Introduction